Treatangus/HAMCL/README.md

 Launch Minecraft Java Edition on Android device.

 ## How Can I Use?
-Just download HAMCL and launch it
+Just download HAMCL and launch it.
 It just like HMCL on Windows,you can download minecraft and forge in App.